aviator/aviator/README.md

 ## Configuration

-The configuration file is a simple YAML file with one or more environment definitions.
+The configuration file is a simple YAML file that can have one or more environment definitions.

 ```
 production: